 These potential drug targets should be considered as a prospective research initiative for further drug repurposing and drug development purposes.
-The following drugs were predicted as, matching those drug targets: Insulin Aspart, CEP-1347, Toremifene, Curcumin, Atenolol, Porfimer, 2-(1H-INDOL-3-YL)ACETAMIDE, Tiludronate and RHIIP.
+The following drugs were predicted as, matching those drug targets: Insulin Aspart, Sirolimus, momelotinib, CEP-1347, ipilimumab, Toremifene, Curcumin, Lapatinib, Atenolol, Porfimer, 2-(1H-INDOL-3-YL)ACETAMIDE and RHIIP.
 These drugs should be considered with special caution for research purposes only.